 Curriculum development and renewal is a multi-phase process as depicted in Figure 1 below:

 Curriculum development and renewal might start at any of these four phases.
 For some departments, change is initiated following a program review; for others, their interest stems from the recognition that a new program is needed.
 Curriculum work might relate to a suite of courses, an entire program, or to faculty-wide initiatives.
 During the past five years, we have supported more than 80 programs at both the graduate and undergraduate level.
 This support has included retreat facilitation, consultations, specialized course design workshops, and dedicated support for curriculum committees.

-For more information on CTE’s support for curriculum development and renewal, please contact Trevor Holmes, senior instructional developer, curriculum and programming.
+For more information on CTE’s support for curriculum development and renewal, please contact Veronica Brown, Senior Instructional Developer, Curriculum & Quality Enhancement.